dilipsundarraj/lightstep-grafana/README.md

 #### Adding a LightStep Panel

-Once the LightStep plug-in has been installed, the LightStep Panel should be available as option when editing your dashboard.
+Once the LightStep plug-in has been installed, the LightStep Panel should be available as an option when editing your dashboard.

 ![Add a panel](doc/add-panel.png)